robertoakang/pipedrive-bling/README.md

 # **_pipedrive-bling_**

-This project aims to carry out the technical test of LinkApi
+This project aims to integrate Pipedrive with Bling

 ## **Prerequisites**